Variational Monte Carlo Optimization of Topological Chiral Superconductors: Conclusion and Outlook

+A few interesting future directions are the following.
+First, one can include the effect of hole pocket, which appears at high displacement fields where the Fermi surface undergoes a Lifshitz transition.
+Especially, it would be interesting to see that if the superconductivity which emerges at different sides of the Lifshitz transformation could be of different origin.
+For example, in the phase diagram suggested by \Rf{GF240913829}, a BCS-like superconductor was predicted above the Fermi transition line (see dashed line of Fig.~\ref{SCphaseFu}.)

-As mentioned above, another direction is to incorporate the effect of Berry curvature, which will translate into the electrons having a smeared position profile which breaks time-reversal symmetry, possibly favoring one chirality over the other.
-While our work is a standalone work which can be applied to general flat band systems without Berry curvature beyond graphene systems, the change in energetics when the Berry curvature is applied could have an important role in rhombohedral-stacked graphene systems.
-Indeed, similar question has been asked for the superconductivity driven by pairing context~\cite{JL241109664,MHD250305697}.
+Another direction is to incorporate the effect of Berry curvature, which will translate into the electrons having a smeared position profile which breaks time-reversal symmetry, possibly favoring one chirality over the other.
+The energetics when Berry curvature is involved is an open question, and similar questions have been asked for the superconductivity driven in a pairing context~\cite{JL241109664,MHD250305697}.
+Considering the Berry curvature will most likely lower the energy of chiral superconducting states, to progress further, it will be important to include this effect.
+Qualitatively, it is reasonable to expect that the Berry curvature effects will lower the energy of $K_{2b}$ state most as its orbital angular momentum is the highest. $K_{2a}$ and Pfaffian states will also benefit from this as they are chiral states but less compared to $K_{2b}$.
+The Fermi liquid will be improved the least, as it does not involve macroscopic orbital angular momentum.

+To complete the phase diagram, including the energetics of the Wigner crystal also will be crucial.
+So far in this paper, we focused on if the chiral superconducting states can energetically be favorable against the quarter Fermi liquid only, as this phase boundary will in general be more delicate due to the optimized kinetic energy of the Fermi liquid phase.
+The energetics of the Wigner crystal could also elucidate which of the chiral superconducting state options in the end will be most likely to appear.

+Since the Wigner crystal will be even more potential-energy optimized than any other competing states, it will also be interesting to have a systematic method of constructing analytical wavefunctions which describe the chiral superconductors, preferably without too many variational parameters.
+This could further improve what we have designed for the single-species chiral supercondcutor and could be generalized to two-species cases as well.
+The benefit of this approach is that the kinetic energy terms $\langle k^2 \rangle$ and $\langle k^4 \rangle$ could be readily calculated compared to more a complex form of wavefunctions.
+Such wavefunctions could also improve our understanding of what properties of the wavefunction can be optimized in a more intuitive way.